w601sxs/mcp/README.md

 - Example implementations and tests

 See [`src/mcp-lambda-handler/README.md`](src/mcp-lambda-handler/README.md) for full usage, installation, and development instructions.

+## When to use Local vs Remote MCP Servers?

+AWS MCP servers can be run either locally on your development machine or remotely on the cloud.
+Here's when to use each approach:

+### Local MCP Servers
+- **Development & Testing**: Perfect for local development, testing, and debugging
+- **Offline Work**: Continue working when internet connectivity is limited
+- **Data Privacy**: Keep sensitive data and credentials on your local machine
+- **Low Latency**: Minimal network overhead for faster response times
+- **Resource Control**: Direct control over server resources and configuration

+### Remote MCP Servers
+- **Team Collaboration**: Share consistent server configurations across your team
+- **Resource Intensive Tasks**: Offload heavy processing to dedicated cloud resources
+- **Always Available**: Access your MCP servers from anywhere, any device
+- **Automatic Updates**: Get the latest features and security patches automatically
+- **Scalability**: Easily handle varying workloads without local resource constraints

+> **Note**: Some MCP servers, like AWS Knowledge MCP, are provided as fully managed services by AWS.
+These AWS-managed remote servers require no setup or infrastructure management on your part - just connect and start using them.

 ## Use Cases for the Servers